Step-By-Step Guide to Canning Jams and Jellies

 1. Prepare the Fruit

 This is the most time consuming step.
 If you’re making jelly, you’ll need to extract the fruit juice.
-For jam, you’ll peel and seed if necessary (as with stone fruit) and then mash the fruit.
+For jam, you’ll peel and seed if necessary and then mash the fruit.
+Fruit like berries can be used whole, whereas stone fruit requires the remove of the pit and sometimes the skin.
 You can do this by hand or with a food processor.
 [Read about the difference between jam and jelly.]

 Choose fully ripe fruit that is free of blemishes.
 With a caveat.
 You don’t want to use fruit that’s close to spoiling, but cosmetic issues like bruising and scab can safely be cut away, allowing you to use the remainder of the ripe fruit.